wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/4-exercise.md

     {% endif %}
     ```

-6. Select **Save & Close**.
+1. Select **Save & Close**.

 ### Extend an existing template

-Next, you will create a new template that extends an existing Liquid template and then insert the template that you previously created.
+Next, you'll create a new template that extends an existing Liquid template and then insert the template that you previously created.

 1. Select **Web Templates**.

-2. Select **New**.
+1. Select **New**.

-3. Enter the following values:
+1. Enter the following values:

    - **Name** - Directory Template
    - **Website** - Select your current website
    - **Source** - Enter the following content: